HCG Levels After Miscarriage

-HCG or Human Chorionic Gonadotrophin is a hormone that is produced by the placenta to aid fetal growth.
-In case the HCG levels fall during pregnancy, it could indicate a miscarriage.
+HCG, or Human Chorionic Gonadotrophin, is a hormone the placenta produces to aid fetal growth.
+In the initial weeks of a viable pregnancy, hCG levels multiply every 48 to 72 hours.
+These levels can be identified using urine and blood tests.
+However, in the case of a miscarriage, the hCG levels decrease (clinically known as a non-viable pregnancy), and after miscarriage, hCG levels eventually drop to zero.
+If the hCG levels fall during pregnancy, it could indicate a miscarriage.
 However, it is not the only criterion.
-Let us know about the connection between pregnancy and HCG in greater detail in the sections to follow.
+In the following sections, let us know the connection between pregnancy and hCG in greater detail.

 The HCG hormone is produced by the placental cells to provide nourishment to the fertilized egg after it has attached to the uterine wall.
 Whenever you are expecting, the doctor suggests you take a blood test and urine test.
 These two tests also measure the HCG levels.
 Even the home pregnancy test kits also work on the HCG concept.
 It can successfully detect pregnancy post 12 to 14 days of conception, while the blood test can do the same in 11 days.

-If you have visited a gynecologist thinking that you are pregnant, the doctor will first do a blood test to confirm it.
+If you have visited a gynaecologist thinking you are pregnant, the doctor will do a blood test to confirm it.
 An expected amount of HCG count must be present in your blood.
 If no HCG is found in the blood, don’t lose hope!
 There are chances that you are too early in the pregnancy.

-HCG levels more than 5mIU/mL (million international units per milliliter) usually indicate pregnancy.
+HCG levels over 5mIU/mL (million international units per millilitre) usually indicate pregnancy.
 Your first test creates the baseline level.
 This level is crucial because it lets the doctor measure the doubling time.
-Supposedly, if your baseline level is 5mIU/mL, the doctor will ask you to repeat the test after few days to find out if the number doubles.
+Supposedly, if your baseline level is 5mIU/mL, the doctor will ask you to repeat the test after a few days to find out if the number doubles.

 |3||5 to 50|